 Having professional photos is one of the key elements of your personal brand.
 It’s the first thing that people look at when they come across one of your social profiles and within a matter of seconds, they make a judgement on who you are as a person.
 So, let me ask you this – who would you take more seriously?
 Someone with a professional headshot or someone with a selfie?

-Last October, I had the opportunity to work with Laura from LLB Creative on my first personal brand photoshoot.
+Last October, I had the opportunity to work with Laura from Gooseberry Studios on my first personal brand photoshoot.
 I’ve always had a photographer take my headshots in the past but I knew it was time for me to make the investment in a full professional photoshoot.
 Having one headshot is not enough.
 From interviews, award applications to website photos, the photos from a personal brand shoot come in handy more than once.

 But, choosing a photographer is the easy part.
 The real question is how do you actually prepare for this photoshoot to ensure you achieve your objectives and of course, get your money’s worth?